About Warren County

 - The median household income in Warren County is approximately $45,000, slightly below the Mississippi state average.

 Army Engineer Research and Development Center (ERDC), one of the largest employers in Warren County, employs over 2,000 scientists, engineers, and support personnel conducting research in military engineering, environmental science, and geospatial technology.
 Major employers include the ERDC, River Region Health System (formerly Riverland Medical Center and Merit Health), Isle of Capri Casino, Waterview Casino & Hotel, Ameristar Casino Hotel, International Paper, and various retail and service establishments.
-Agriculture remains economically important in rural portions of the county, with crops including soybeans, corn, cotton, and cattle operations.
+Agriculture remains economically important in rural portions of Warren County, with crops including soybeans, corn, cotton, and cattle operations.

 Highway 61, its Mississippi River access, and the research capabilities of ERDC.
 The Vicksburg-Warren County Economic Development Partnership works to attract new industry and support existing businesses.
 Recent economic development initiatives include downtown revitalization projects, expansion of gaming facilities, and efforts to attract distribution and logistics operations.